Local Community Accessibility Grant

 Description

-The Local Community Accessibility Grant Program provides one-time funding of up to $25,000 to local governments in British Columbia to support the removal of barriers for persons with disabilities.
+The Local Community Accessibility Grant Program provides one-time funding of up to $25,000 to local governments and now public libraries in British Columbia to support the removal of barriers for persons with disabilities.

 This initiative supports projects identified through local Accessibility Committees, feedback mechanisms, or Accessibility Plans.
 Eligible projects may focus on areas such as the built environment, education and awareness, policy and programs, inclusive practices, communication and engagement, and the use of technology.